alanjameschapman/whiteboard/README.md

 - [HTML](https://html.spec.whatwg.org/) is the standard markup language for documents designed to be displayed in a web browser.
 - [JavaScript](https://www.javascript.com/) is a programming language that adds interactivity to your website.
 - [Jest JS](https://jestjs.io/) is a JavaScript Testing Framework with a focus on simplicity.
+- [Lucidchart](https://www.lucidchart.com) is a web-based diagramming tool used for creating flowcharts, process maps, wireframes, org charts, and other visual representations of ideas and concepts.
 - [PostgreSQL](https://www.postgresql.org/) is a powerful, open source object-relational database system.
 - [Python](https://www.python.org/) is an interpreted, high-level and general-purpose programming language.
 - [UnitTest](https://docs.python.org/3/library/unittest.html) comes standard with Python and is a testing framework.